Home

 God loved the people of this world so much that he gave his only Son, so that everyone who has faith in him will have eternal life.
 God did not send his Son into the world to condemn its people.
 He sent him to save them!
 John 3:16-17 (CEV)

-My hope is that as you navigate your way through the content presented here, you will have the appetite to draw deeper from the well of experiencing a relationship with Jesus, who loves you.
+My hope is that as you navigate your way through the content presented here, you will have the appetite to draw deeper from the well that is the experience of faith.
+God is known in the person of Jesus Christ.
 Jesus came from heaven to earth not to condemn anyone but to save everyone.
 Save us from what?
 Jesus came to save you from all that consumes and controls you, to build you up and restore you to wholeness.

 Restore the joy of your salvation to me, and sustain me by giving me a willing spirit.
 Psalm 51:12 (CSB)